georgetomzaridis/oasth-telematics-api-documentation/docs/source/usage.rst

 Authentication
 ----------------

-You don't need any token / api key to access the endpoints.
+You don't need anything, in order to access the API endpoints.
 It's open for public usage.